Psychological Science Submission Guidelines

 - Whether the authors have pre-specified sufficient outcome-neutral tests for ensuring that the results obtained can test the stated hypotheses, including positive controls and quality checks.

 Following Stage 1 peer review, the article will then be either rejected or accepted in principle for publication.
-Following Stage 1 in principle acceptance, the authors agree to register their approved protocol on the Open Science Framework (https://osf.io/) or other recognised repository, either publicly or under private embargo until submission of the Stage 2 manuscript.
-Accepted protocols can be quickly and easily registered using a tailored mechanism for Registered Reports on the Open Science Framework: https://osf.io/rr
+Following Stage 1 in principle acceptance, the journal will register the approved protocol on the Open Science Framework (https://osf.io/rr) on behalf of the authors.
+By default, the protocol will be public unless authors request a private embargo until submission of the Stage 2 manuscript.

-Following in principle acceptance (IPA), the authors will then proceed to conduct the study, adhering exactly to the peer-reviewed procedures.
+Following in principle acceptance (IPA), and after receiving confirmation that the Stage 1 protocol has been registered, the authors will then proceed to conduct the study, adhering exactly to the peer-reviewed procedures.
 When the study is complete, the authors will submit their finalized manuscript for re-review (Stage 2).
 Pending quality checks and a sensible interpretation of the findings, the manuscript will be published regardless of the results.

 Stage 2 review